onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 few days off soon eight I don't want to do housework

-tape script 5.4 five point for making questions one I hope to go to university what do you want to study I'm going to study philosophy in politics I'd like to be
+tapescript 5.4 five point for making questions one I hope to go to university what do you want to study I'm going to study philosophy in politics I'd like to be